Sports and Exercise Science, BSc

 Undergraduate Foundation Programme

 Sports and Exercise Science includes the study of the body's responses to exercise and the adaptations that occur in response to regular exercise.
-Sports and Exercise Science also includes the role that regular modest levels of physical activity can play in maintaining health.
+Sports and Exercise Science also explores the role of regular modest levels of physical activity and nutrition in maintaining health through the prevention and treatment of disease and enhancement of wellbeing throughout the life cycle.

 Exercise involves the integrated actions of all the body's systems, and a knowledge of physiology, biochemistry and nutrition is essential to understand how individuals respond to and adapt to the stress of exercise.
-The exercise and sport sciences are broadly based, and encompass both basic and applied science from the whole body to the molecular level.
+The sports and exercise sciences are broadly based, and encompass both basic and applied science from the whole body to the molecular level.

 What You'll Study